 - Article of incorporation.
 This document explains the existence of your organization and must contain statements declaring nonprofit status.
 It must include the names and contact information of the board of directors, a legal business address, and the name and contact information of your registered agent.

 Once you have submitted your application, your state will send you a time-stamped approval letter that you will need when you apply for tax-exempt status with the state and federal government.

 Register with the IRS

 You should then contact the IRS to obtain an EIN (employer identification number) indicating your tax-exempt status and follow the state procedures to obtain a state tax ID number.

 If you need help starting a nonprofit organization for veterans, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of lawyers on its site.
-Lawyers on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Lawyers on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.